Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Introduction

 Recently, some new methods with uniform accuracy (w.r.t $\eps$) for highly oscillatory systems have been proposed and analysed such as two-scale formulation methods \cite{Chartier15,vp3D}, uniformly accurate exponential-type integrators \cite{PI1,S2}, nested Picard iterative integrators \cite{PI2}, multiscale time integrators \cite{Baocai,bao14,2scale multi}, multi-revolution composition methods \cite{zhao18}, uniformly accurate methods with averaging \cite{NUA,autoUA} and low regularity integrators \cite{S1}.
-In \cite{zhao19}, various uniformly accurate (UA) methods have been compared systematically for solving the NRKG equation \eqref{klein-gordon}.
+In \cite{zhao19,Schratz}, various uniformly accurate (UA) methods and asymptotic expansion techniques have been compared systematically for solving the NRKG equation \eqref{klein-gordon}.
 Recently, time-splitting methods were proved to have improved uniform error bounds for solving nonlinear Klein-Gordon equation with weak nonlinearity \cite{Bao21}.
 Most of these uniformly accurate methods can be applied to the system \eqref{klein-gordon} and they have uniform accuracy in both position and velocity (\cite{zhao19}).
-Unfortunately, most of them do not have good long time conservation behaviour when applied to conservative systems.
+Unfortunately, most of them only have up to second uniform accuracy and do not have good long time conservation behaviour when applied to conservative systems.
 More precisely, if a UA method is considered as the approximation of \eqref{klein-gordon}, the numerical energy error will increase as time evolves.
 In a recent work \cite{NUA}, the UA method named as pullback method is shown to hold the long time conservation by the numerical results but without rigorous analysis.
 In a more recent work \cite{WZ21}, the authors succeed in making the two-scale method with near conservation laws for first-order systems.
 However, only one-stage type methods of order two are presented there and the equation \eqref{klein-gordon} does not share the form of the system considered in \cite{WZ21}, which means that the analysis of \cite{WZ21} is no longer applicable for the system \eqref{klein-gordon} of this paper.
 Moreover, the second-order differential equation \eqref{klein-gordon} has its special structure which will be neglected if we rewrite it as a general highly oscillatory first-order differential equation.
-Therefore, it is necessary and meaningful to design and analyze UA methods with uniform high order and good long time energy conservation for solving the second-order system \eqref{klein-gordon}.
-It is worth pointing out that the integrators derived in this paper will be shown to have long time conservation and better accuracy than uniform accuracy, which is $\mathcal{O}(\varepsilon^{3} \hh^2)$ and $\mathcal{O}(\varepsilon^{4} \hh^4)$ for the time {stepsize} $\hh$.
-The accuracy is improved as $\eps$ decreases.
-This improved uniformly high accuracy is different from the existing UA methods \cite{Baocai,bao14,zhao19,PI1,PI2,Chartier15,vp3D,2scale multi,NUA,autoUA,zhao18,WZ21} and seems surprising at the first glance of (\ref{klein-gordon}) due to the $\mathcal{O}(1/\eps^4)$ commutator and $\mathcal{O}(1/\eps^2)$ strong nonlinearity.
+Therefore, it is necessary and meaningful to design and analyze UA methods {with uniform high order accuracy and good long time energy near} conservation for solving the second-order system \eqref{klein-gordon}.
+It is worth pointing out that the integrators derived in this paper will be shown to have long time {near conservation and the uniform} accuracy $\mathcal{O}(h^3)$ or $\mathcal{O}(h^4)$ for the time {stepsize} $h$. {This high accuracy} is different from the existing UA methods \cite{Baocai,bao14,zhao19,PI1,PI2,Chartier15,vp3D,2scale multi,NUA,autoUA,zhao18,WZ21} because {previous researches have primarily focused on second-order UA algorithms. }